npazymino/music_and_n8n/README.md

 <h3 align="center">Music and N8N Automation Flows </h3>

   <p align="center">
-    This set of N8N flows will let you share, organize and enjoy music.
+    This set of N8N flows will let you share, organize and enjoy your music.
     <br />
   </p>
 </div>